SHIRPUREOMKAR/pro-space-assignment/README.md

 6. After this, most of the processing is to be done by parsing the data recieved, finding the spans containing data using `BeautifulSoup` library.

-7. In the end we get all the required data, namely, `name`, `profile URL`, `Current Position`.
-I've also included the fields of `About`, `Past Experiences`, `Education`, which can be potentially useful for Skills.
+7. In the end we get all the required data, namely, `name`, `profile URL`, `Current Position`, etc. I've also included the fields of `About`, `Past Experiences`, `Education`, which can also be potentially useful for Skills.

 <br>